Trump, in Pennsylvania, urges support for GOP House candidate; he also takes swipe at NBC's Chuck Todd

 And, on another note, he took a swipe at NBC host Chuck Todd at the Saturday-night event, calling the news anchor a “son of a b-----”

-The president mentioned a 1999 appearance on "Meet the Press" where he can be seen talking about North Korea and his stance which has remained the same since: “you got to take them out now!”
+The president mentioned a 1999 appearance on "Meet the Press" where he can be seen talking about North Korea and his stance on the situation, which has remained the same since: “You got to take them out now!”

 “It’s 1999, I’m on "Meet the Press," a show now headed by sleepy-eyes Chuck Todd,” Trump said.
 “He’s a sleeping son of a b----, I’ll tell you.”